stangri/docs.openwrt.melmac.net/pbr/README.md

 There are now two packages of this service available:

--   `pbr-iptables` which supports fw3, iptables, ipset and `dnsmasq.ipset` option
 -   `pbr` which supports fw4, nft, nft sets and `dnsmasq.nftset` option (but because OpenWrt's `dnsmasq` doesn't support nft sets yet, you can't use `dnsmasq` to resolve domain names from policies) as well as fw3, iptables, ipset and `dnsmasq.ipset` option.
+-   `pbr-iptables` which supports fw3, iptables, ipset and `dnsmasq.ipset` option.

 Both packages install the same init script (what you actually run when you invoke `service pbr ...` or `/etc/init.d/pbr ...`), however both packages install some specific files and `pbr` can run in either `nft` or `iptables`/`ipset` mode, whereas `pbr-iptables` can only run in `iptables`/`ipset` mode.

+The package-specific files that `pbr` installs are:

+-   the `/etc/config/pbr` file with the `resolver_set` set to `none` (will be switched to `dnsmasq.nftset` when OpenWrt's `dnsmasq` supports it)
+-   the `fw4`-specific `nft` scripts (installed into `/usr/share/nftables.d/`) to set up default service chains as part of the fw4 start/restart/reload processes

 The package-specific files that `pbr-iptables` installs are:

 -   the `/etc/config/pbr` file with the `resolver_set` set to `dnsmasq.ipset`
 -   legacy iptables/ipset packages

-The package-specific files that `pbr` installs are:

--   the `/etc/config/pbr` file with the `resolver_set` set to `none` (will be switched to `dnsmasq.nftset` when OpenWrt's `dnsmasq` supports it)
--   the `fw4`-specific `nft` scripts (installed into `/usr/share/nftables.d/`) to set up default service chains as part of the fw4 start/restart/reload processes

 The `pbr` decides wherver to use `iptables`/`ipset` mode or `nft` mode on run time.
 If the `nft` binary is available, the `resolver_set` is not set to `dnsmasq.ipset` and a main `pbr_prerouting` chain has been created by the `fw4`-specific `nft` script, it runs in the `nft` mode, otherwise it runs in the `iptables`/`ipset` mode.

 Each package of the service has its own dependencies, so only `pbr-iptables` can be installed on OpenWrt 21.02 and earlier, but either `pbr` or `pbr-iptables` can be installed on OpenWrt 22.03.
 It is recommended to install `pbr` on OpenWrt 22.03 and if you want to use [use dnsmasq ipset support](#use-dnsmasq-ipset-support), [install dnsmasq-full](#how-to-install-dnsmasq-full), also [install legacy iptables/ipset packages](#how-to-install-legacy-iptablesipset-packages) and then change `resolver_set` option to `dnsmasq.ipset` to force `iptables`/`ipset` mode.

-Both `pbr-iptables` and `pbr` in `iptables`/`ipset` mode work just fine with recently released OpenWrt 22.03.0.
+Both `pbr-iptables` and `pbr` in `iptables`/`ipset` mode work just fine on OpenWrt 22.03.
 You can safely ignore the warning on the Status -> Firewall page about legacy iptables rules created by either package.

 ## Description